-A 5’6″ woman who has a large frame size should weigh between 139-143 pounds, whereas a 5’6″ woman with a small frame should weigh 124-128.
+For example, a 5’6″ woman with a large frame size should weigh between 139-143 pounds, whereas a 5’6″ woman with a small frame should weigh 124-128.

 - Robinson, J. D., Lupkiewicz, S. M., Palenik, L., Lopez, L. M., & Ariet, M. (1983).
 Determination of ideal body weight for drug dosage calculations.
 American Journal of Health-System Pharmacy, 40(6), 1016-1019.
 Link